Courses

 Continues to develop the language skills acquired in German 301.
 Students will work with authentic German materials in a variety of media and genres to enhance the four language skills: reading, writing, speaking and listening.

-GR 310 German Cultures and Countercultures 4 cr.
+GR 310 Introduction to German Civilization and Culture 4 cr.

-This course is a multidisciplinary introduction to the cultures and countercultures of Germany.
-It offers a comprehensive view of the historical, geographical, political and economic factors which have shaped today’s German society.
+This course is a multidisciplinary introduction to the culture and civilization of Germany.
+It offers a comprehensive view of the historical, geographical, political and economic factors which have helped shape today’s German society.

 GR 311 Central European Culture and Civilization 4 cr.

-• Prerequisites: Completion of the Written English Competency or instructor permission.
-If part of a study abroad, instructor permission, and completion of all OIA documents.
+• Prerequisites: EN 211 with a grade of "C" or better, or HON 112 and HON 201 and sophomore standing.
+If part of a FLSA, instructor permission and completion of all OIA documents.

 A multidisciplinary introduction to the culture and civilization of central Europe, loosely defined as the lands of the Hapsburg Empire, and a comprehensive view of the historical, geographical, political and economic factors which have helped shape today’s central Europe.